linuxmuster/linuxmuster-linbo7/README.md

 ## Differential imaging
 * Differential imagefile uses the qcow2 baseimage as so called *backingstore*.
 * Differential image gets extension `qdiff`: `image.qdiff` -> `image.qcow2`.
-* the diffimage will be created in the same directory as the baseimage, so they are virtually "bundled".
+* The diffimage will be created in the same directory as the baseimage, so they are virtually "bundled".
 * If a diffimage exists for a baseimage, the diffimage is used for the restore.
 * If you remove the diffimage on the server, it is also deleted on the client during the sync and only the baseimage is used for the restore.
 * When uploading a new diffimage, any existing old diffimage is moved to a backup folder.